-This entry is part 1 of 6 in the series Travel with ADHDWith the Holidays in gear one thing many families will be doing is traveling.
+With the Holidays in gear one thing many families will be doing is traveling.
 Traveling to see family, friends and sometimes even just to get away.
 Some people love traveling, others not so much, but one thing is for sure, add ADHD to the mix and traveling can turn into chaos.
 So what is an ADHD family to do?
 Travel of course!
 LOL, I know that isn’t what you were thinking or looking for.
 So let me share with you how I get our very active ADHD family out the door, down the road, and back again, all while having fun and keeping my sanity.
-For someone like me, with ADHD, breaking down […]
+For someone like me, with ADHD, breaking down a task, job, or vacation into manageable steps is how I am […]

 If you are just joining us, we have been talking about making the decision to send our oldest to the local Public School.
 You can check out our past posts on this, how we decided(Public School – Decision Time), planned(Public School – Planning), prepared(Public School – Preparation), and started his 1st day(Public School – 1st Day).
 Now that he is in Public School (while we still homeschool our other two kiddos), I wanted to go over some strategies we are working on to keep up communication with the school, and ways to make sure our kid is getting what he needs from the school.
 I hope these tips will help you, if you are in the same position.
 Whether it be by choice, or being […]